 As a result of this, the population totals used in APS and LFS estimates of the UK population by country of birth and nationality are not directly comparable with Office for National Statistics mid-year population estimates, which refer to the entire UK population.

 All estimates produced are subject to sampling variability – confidence intervals are used as a measure of the precision of the estimate.

 Estimates of the UK population by country of birth and nationality are not directly comparable with estimates of long-term international migration (measured using the International Passenger Survey (IPS)) because of the definitional differences between the two surveys; for example, the APS is a survey of residential addresses and does not include most communal establishments whereas the IPS does include people who may live in communal establishments.

 Population by country of birth and nationality is an annual publication accompanied by a statistical report.
-The data are published eight months after the end of the reference period.
+The data are published five months after the end of the reference period.

 The published tables are accompanied by datasets containing estimates by individual country of birth and nationality down to local authority level.

 The population by country of birth and nationality tables are used by central and local government for planning and monitoring service delivery, policy development, resource allocation and managing the economy.Back to table of contents

 This report provides a range of information that describes the quality of the output and details any points that should be noted when using the output.

 We have developed Guidelines for Measuring Statistical Quality; these are based upon the five European Statistical System (ESS) Quality Dimensions.
 This report addresses these quality dimensions and other important quality characteristics, which are: